ShooterAndy/Dicecord/detailedHelp/roll.md

 parameter value for the throw to be re-rolled.
 * `rt` — **re-roll times** — will set the maximum number of times a die or a dice throw can be re-rolled via the `rt`, `ru`, `re`, `rto`, `rtu`, or `rte` dice modifiers.
 The maximum number is 10.
+Defaults to **1** if no value is specified.
 * `cr` — **critical** (on) — if any die in a dice throw has its result equal to or higher than the parameter value, the entire throw is considered to be a critical success, automatically passing the versus check (see the "Versus-checks" section below).
 Example: `1d20cr20` will "crit" on a natural 20.
+Defaults to the number of die sides if no value is specified (e.g. `1d20cr` is the same as `1d20cr20`).
 * `bo` — **botch** (on) — the opposite of the above `cr`, this dice modifier will make the entire throw be considered a critical failure, automatically failing the versus check as well, if any die in a dice throw has its result equal to or lower than the parameter value.
+Defaults to **1** if no value is specified.
 * `br` — **brutal** — an almost-equivalent dice modifier to `ru`, the only difference being that the die is re-rolled if the die roll result is less than _or equal to_ the parameter value.
 Used as a short-hand for fourth edition Dungeons and Dragons.
+Defaults to **1** if no value is specified (i.e. `4d6br` will re-roll any die that lands on a 1).

 ### Special dice
 #### FUDGE dice